nourii4204/nourii4204/README.md

 - **Languages**: C, C++, Python, Java, Kotlin, TypeScript, JavaScript, SQL
 - **Tools**: Git, GitHub Actions, VS Code, IntelliJ, GDB

 ---

-## ⚡ How I Work
-I use AI-assisted tools to accelerate development by clearly defining tasks and iterating quickly.
-I treat AI-generated code as a draft, validating it through testing, debugging, and manual review to ensure correctness, performance, and security.

----